FIFA, UEFA ban Russian clubs, national team from competition amid invasion - NewsBreak

 (KXAN) — The world’s governing body for soccer and the largest domestic federation are both suspending Russian-based teams from their competitions “until further notice.”

-FIFA and UEFA made a joint announcement Monday that any Russian team, whether it’s a club based in Russia or the Russian National Team, can no longer compete in any of the federations’ sanctioned tournaments due to Russia’s invasion of Ukraine.Takeaways from Q2 Stadium as Austin FC beats FC Cincinnati 5-0 in season opener
+FIFA and UEFA made a joint announcement Monday that any Russian team, whether it’s a club based in Russia or the Russian National Team, can no longer compete in any of the federations’ sanctioned tournaments due to Russia’s invasion of Ukraine.Ukraine-Russia

 UEFA is the federation that controls both club and international soccer in Europe.